Skip to main content

 Snow zones are identified by signs in accordance with ODOT sign standards.

-When snow zones are active, in addition to the flashing lights, we will post information on wc-roads.com, our website, Twitter and Facebook.
+When snow zones are active, in addition to the flashing lights, we will post information on wc-roads.com, our website, X (Twitter) and Facebook.

 Enforcement

 Snow zone violations are normally treated as a "secondary offense," meaning citations are issued when law enforcement sees travelers disobeying other traffic laws or driving unsafely.
 Travelers involved in crashes, or who own abandoned vehicles without traction devices, could also receive citations.
-The citations carry fines of up to $880, plus towing costs.
+The citations carry fines of up to $4,000 for commercial vehicles and up to $500 for all other vehicles, plus towing costs.

 Exemptions